pendle-finance/documentation/docs/information/resources/litepaper.md

 An upcoming staking event increases demand for LINK, causing lending rates to increase sharply.
 Lender A holding Aave's aLINK anticipates that demand will begin to fall post event, leading to a decrease in rates in 2 week's time.
 He can act on this view and lock in his yields with Pendle.

 To do this, he deposits his aLINK, and in turn, receives both OT and YT.
-Next, he sells his YT token (Uniswap style) on Pendle and receives USDT in return for giving up ownership of his future aLINK yield.
+Next, he sells his YT (Uniswap style) on Pendle and receives USDT in return for giving up ownership of his future aLINK yield.
 Lender A can now repeat the process to lock in more yield or deploy his funds elsewhere.

 ### Interest Rate Oracle